-The EASIEST fall-off-the-bone Braised Short Ribs!
+Fall-off-the-bone Braised Short Ribs are unbelievably easy to make!
 Tender cooked ribs in a delicious, rich sauce, served over creamy mashed potatoes.
 All cooked in just one pot!

 Start by sautéing some carrots and onions.
-Then, lightly flour the ribs and sear them over high heat.
+Then remove them to a plate.
+Next, lightly flour the ribs on all sides, place them in the pot and sear them over high heat until they are nice and brown on all sides.

-Then, add the remaining ingredients to the pot together and let the oven do the rest!
+Next, add all of the remaining ingredients–including the carrots and onion– to the pot.
+Cover with a lid and place it in the oven to cook.
+I love how the oven does all the work.
 The end result is super tender, fall-off-the-bone ribs in the most delicious sauce!

 This is the perfect meal for Sunday dinner, or if you’re having company over and don’t want to slave away in the kitchen, but still want to “wow” your guests.
 It would make a great special occasion dinner too–we will be enjoying these for Easter Sunday.
 Let me lay out my ideal Easter Sunday meal for you guys: Wedge salads with blue cheese dressing, to start.
 Braised short ribs with creamy mashed potatoes and asparagus.
 Then, angel food cake fruit trifle for dessert!
 The best part about this entire meal plan is that everything can be made or prepped in advance.
 You have a gorgeous, impressive dinner with hardly any sweat in the kitchen on your part.